-Before funerals at funeral homes in Sterling Heights, MI, children who are old enough to comprehend – children under five years of age are probably too young – the death and loss of a loved one should know what has happened, know what is going to happen, and be included in the entire process that accompanies the death of someone we love.
+Children old enough to comprehend the death and loss of a loved one should know what has happened and what will happen, and be included in the entire process that accompanies the death of someone we love.

-Next, you should explain the funeral process to your children.
 Be sure to be specific.
 Let them know what to expect at the visitation.
-It can be very shocking – and perhaps even scary – for children to see someone they love lying in a casket, motionless, with their eyes closed, and their hands folded over each other, and almost looking like the person did when they were alive.
+It can be very shocking – and perhaps even scary – for children to see someone they love lying in a casket, motionless, with their eyes closed, and their hands folded over each other, almost looking like the person did when they were alive.
 It can also be surprising for children to touch their loved one’s body and discover that it is very cold.

 You should explain visitation protocol to your children.
-Explain to them that they’ll be up front in the funeral home beside you and the rest of the family and people will come by and express their condolences.
-You need to make sure that you also prepare your children for the kinds of grief they might see, because they will likely see a range of emotions they have not experienced before.
+Explain to them that they’ll be upfront in the funeral home beside you and the rest of the family and people will come by and express their condolences.
+You must also prepare your children for the kinds of grief they might see because they will likely see a range of emotions they have not experienced before.

-Finally, you should explain the graveside service to your children.
-Tell them what its purpose is and how it’s different from the funeral service.
-Let them know that the casket will be sitting above the cemetery plot where your loved one will be buried, because they’ll see the dirt that has been dug out around it.
+Tell them its purpose and how it differs from the funeral service.
+Tell them that the casket will be sitting above the cemetery plot where your loved one will be buried because they’ll see the dirt that has been dug out around it.

 The first few days between the death of a loved one and their burial are often so busy that they’re a blur and the reality of them being permanently gone doesn’t fully sink in.
-However, once the funeral process is over, the real grieving often begins.
-Discuss the grief process openly with your children and encourage them to talk about how they’re feeling with you.
+However, once the funeral is over, the natural grieving often begins.
+Discuss the grief process openly with your children and encourage them to talk about how they feel about you.
 Watch for signs of withdrawal and depression and consider grief counseling if these become protracted.

 For more information about grief resources at funeral homes in Sterling Heights, MI, our compassionate and experienced staff at Lee-Ellena Funeral Home can help.